bryik/automatic-hirise/README.md

   <img src="hypanis.png" width="600px" height="600px" />
 </p>

 This repo contains two bash scrips and some HTML/JS useful for displaying [HIRISE digital terrain models (DTMs)](https://www.uahirise.org/dtm/) in the browser.

 The goal is to automate away the [somewhat obscure knowledge](http://blog.mastermaps.com/2013/10/terrain-building-with-threejs-part-1.html) needed to:

 - convert DTMs from .IMG to ENVI binaries with [gdal](https://www.gdal.org/)
 - render the results with [three.js](https://threejs.org/)

-If all the requirements are met, displaying terrain in 3D should be as easy as dropping a DTM (e.g. hypanis.IMG) into the root directory and executing:
+If all the requirements are met, displaying terrain in 3D is as easy as dropping a DTM (e.g. hypanis.IMG) into the root directory and executing:

 ```bash
 ./scripts/convert.sh hypanis.IMG && ./scripts/serve.sh